National Office

 Whether you're a seasoned director or starting your governance career, these podcasts will give you valuable insights into the challenges and opportunities of the modern boardroom and economy.

-Another helpful change is that attending the Company Directors Course, which previously gave you 50 DPD points spread over two years, will now be worth 60 points over three years.
+Another helpful change is that attending the Company Directors Course, which previously gave 50 DPD points spread over two years, will now be worth 60 points over three years.

 To help with the move to CPD points, there will be a transition period until 31 October 2026.